Spain's unemployment rate inches up, checking talk of recovery

 Thursday's fourth quarter statistics office data, compared with analysts' expectations of a rate of 26 percent, confirmed Spain's position as the country with the second highest unemployment rate in the European Union after Greece.

-Spain's economy has been in a slump since 2008 when a burst property bubble put thousands of labourers out of work, and the resulting aftershock claimed millions more jobs across the country.
+Spain's economy has been in a slump since 2008 when a burst property bubble put thousands of laborers out of work, and the resulting aftershock claimed millions more jobs across the country.

 The economy emerged from a two-year recession in the third quarter of 2013 and recent data suggested overall output would expand more than the government's forecast of 0.7 percent this year, fuelling market appetite for the country's debt and listed shares.